A Generalized Richardson Number Diagnostic for Turbulence in the Free Atmosphere: Derivation of the new Richardson number

 A common approach to estimate whether turbulence will be generated or suppressed in a stratified flow is to define a dimensionless ratio between the stabilizing and destabilizing mechanisms, known as the Richardson number ($Ri$).
 This ratio reflects the balance of the TKE budget: stable stratification is associated with a decrease in TKE, whereas instability leads to increased TKE.
 If the destabilizing effects exceed the stabilizing effects, turbulence is maintained; otherwise, turbulence decays \citep{Stull1988, wyngaard2010}.

-In a stably stratified atmosphere, the buoyancy term $B$ in the TKE budget tends to suppress turbulence (stabilizing factor), while the shear-production term $SP$ tends to generate turbulence (destabilizing factor).
+In a stably stratified atmosphere, the buoyancy term $B$ tends to suppress turbulence (stabilizing factor), while the shear production term $SP$ tends to generate turbulence (destabilizing factor).
 The ratio of these two terms defines the flux Richardson number $Ri_f$: